fermisurfaces/IFermi/_sources/cli.rst.txt

 Additional properties, such as the group velocity and orbital magnetisation (spin texture), can be projected onto the Fermi surface using the ``--property`` option.
-The group velocities are calculated during Fourier interpolation and can be included in the Fermi surface using:
+The group velocities are calculated during Fourier interpolation (units of m/s) and can be included in the Fermi surface using:

 .. code-block:: bash